Martin322s/softuni-shared-trips/README.md

 **Description:** Logged-in users who are not the trip creators can join trips (if seats are available).
 If successful, their email is added to the trip's shared trip buddies collection, and the available seats are decreased by 1.
 Users are then redirected to the Trip Details Page for the current trip.
 If a user has already joined the trip, a message indicating "Already joined.
 Don't be late!" is displayed.
 If no seats are available, a message indicating "No seats available!" is displayed.

 ---

+## Offer New Trip Page (Logged In User)

+**Description:** The Offer New Trip Page is available to logged-in users, allowing them to create a new trip by filling out a form.
+Upon successful creation, users are redirected to the Shared Trips page.

+---